On this page

 Namespaces and Database Names

-Atlas limits serverless instance namespaces to 95 characters and database names to 38 characters.
+Atlas limits serverless instance database names to 38 characters.
+In addition, namespace names (

 Database and Collections